 Green Season – The green season, also referred to as the rainy season, is typically the least busy time of year.
 Many equate the rainy season with the monsoons of Southeast Asia.
 This is not the case.
 Though periods of heavy rainfall can happen daily, storms pass quickly and give way to beautiful skies with incredible clarity.
-Because of the lush vegetation, wildlife can be more difficult to spot.
+No dust!!!

 Shoulder Season – The shoulder season represents a transition from one season to the next; from dry to green, green to dry, a change in temperature (usually to the hottest time of year), or movement of wildlife.
 Rates fall somewhere between the highs of the dry season and the lows of the green season.
 This time of year is perfect for those who do not want to pay peak season rates, but want to maximize opportunities to spot game during a less crowded time in the bush.